RED’s ‘holographic,’ ‘SOLID’ Hydrogen phone will ship this summer

 The post does little to allay the apprehensions of those who have seen Jannard occasionally oversell RED’s offerings in posts just like this one.

 The fact that still very few people have actually seen the vaunted “holographic” 4V display is cause for worry.
-Jannard’s claims here, that it’s better than 3D, immersive, spectacular etc, only count for so much.
+Jannard’s claims here, that it’s better than 3D, immersive, spectacular, etc., only count for so much.

 The time of 3D content of whatever sort appears to have come and gone, thank god: the 3D component of TVs is now an afterthought if it’s present at all; 3D showings of movies aren’t as hyped; Nintendo all but abandoned 3D in its handheld that used it as a marquee feature; and so on.
 The truth is no one really ever wanted it, and while it was everywhere no one could be convinced it was worth having as anything other than a novelty.